hraberg/enumerable/README.markdown

 Block parameters are defined using annotated static fields.
-The actual blocks are limited to one expression.
-For more examples, see: [EnumerableExampleAndRegressionTest](http://github.com/hraberg/enumerable/blob/master/src/test/java/lambda/enumerable/EnumerableExampleAndRegressionTest.java)
+**The actual blocks are limited to one expression.** For more examples see [EnumerableExampleAndRegressionTest](http://github.com/hraberg/enumerable/blob/master/src/test/java/lambda/enumerable/EnumerableExampleAndRegressionTest.java)

 ## Usage: